-The study measured the Heart Rate Variability of members of Finnish ice hockey team Jokerit using the Bodyguard 2 device – now available to teams as part of the Firstbeat Sports platform – throughout a full season.
+The study measured the Heart Rate Variability of members of the Finnish ice hockey team Jokerit using the Firstbeat Bodyguard device – now available to teams as part of the Firstbeat Sports platform – throughout a full season.
 This provided valuable insights on how well players recovered during home and road game stretches, in terms of length of overnight recovery and how long it took for recovery to begin after practice/games.

 On the Road

-Away fixtures bring with them several issues which could, in theory, impact recovery.
+Away fixtures bring with them several issues that could, in theory, impact recovery.
 When a team is on the road they often must deal with factors including; Crossing multiple time zones, being in unfamiliar surroundings, red-eye flights, and even the fact players can’t sleep in their own beds.

 However, the research showed there was very little difference between the average duration of overnight recovery after home games compared to away fixtures.
 After analyzing 78 separate periods of stress and recovery across the 60-game KHL season, the average duration of overnight recovery among the 31 players measured was 5 hours and 15 minutes after away games.
 When playing at home, it was 5 hours and 20 minutes.